siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Two Observers One Transport.md

 \Delta T := T_\parallel - T_\perp = 0.
 $$

-The null result is not a surprise requiring additional hypotheses.
-It is the only answer consistent with Maxwell transport.
-The $c \pm v$ argument inserts Galilean addition at exactly one step; that step contradicts the operator invariance derived in this chapter.
-The null result closes the argument.
+The null result is therefore not surprising.
+It is the direct consequence of requiring two observers to preserve the same transported wavelength count of the same source-free Maxwell process.